 Student credit cards offer a great opportunity to test out card features and see if they align with your lifestyle, so make sure to pick one with features that match your spending habits.

 Several new players have emerged on the student credit card market over the last few years.
 Chase debuted the Chase Freedom® Student, Chase’s first credit card designed for students, in 2019, and Capital One unveiled two competitive student cards in August 2021.
 These additions bring a lot to the table but may make choosing a starter credit card even harder.

 Student credit cards offer a great opportunity to test out card features and see if they align with your lifestyle, but they can vary greatly.
 So, how do you decide which one is best for you?

 Student cards are built with those new to credit in mind, so they often come with more modest earning rates and higher interest rates.
 Nevertheless, many offer valuable benefits that can help you learn how to make on-time payments, build your credit history and score and start earning points or cash back.

 Choosing the features that are most important to you is the first step in selecting a student card.
 As a baby step into using credit cards for purchases, some offer rewards programs that enable you to accrue points or cash back, while others have more tolerable interest rates and fees.
 Unfortunately, student cards typically perform well in just one of these areas rather than both.

 Student card features to look for:

-- No foreign transaction fees – If you plan to travel or study abroad, you can save money using a card with no foreign transaction fees.
+- No foreign transaction fees: If you plan to travel or study abroad, you can save money by using a card with no foreign transaction fees.

-- 0% introductory APR – If you’d like a few months to not worry about interest charges while you pay off a large purchase or get in the habit of making payments on time, a card with a 0% intro APR will work in your favor.
+- 0 percent introductory APR: If you’d like a few months to not worry about interest charges while you pay off a large purchase or get into the habit of making payments on time, a card with a 0 percent intro APR will work in your favor.